-The third type of cache organization called set-associative mapping.
-In this mapping, each word of cache can store two or more words of memory under the same index address.
+The third type of cache organization is called set-associative mapping.
+In this mapping, each word of the cache can store two or more words of memory under the same index address.
 Each data word is stored together with its tag and the number of tag data items in one word of cache is said to form a set.

 The design of the cache depends on 5 factors.
 These are:

 i.
 Cache Size: The small caches can have a significant impact on performance.
 If the size increases the performance will decrease.

 ii.
 Block Size: The block size is the unit of data exchanged between the cache and main memory.
 As the block size increases, ‘more unuseful data is brought into the cache.
 The hit ratio will begin to decrease.